Lichtenstein show in UK goes beyond cartoon classics

 Dorothy believes that part of the appeal of Lichtenstein's comic strip images were their familiarity.

-"When Roy and other artists of that time entered on the scene people were really relieved that they could recognize an image after sloughing the depths of abstract expressionism," she said, adding that other Lichtenstein works could, however, be seen as abstract.
+"When Roy and other artists of that time entered on the scene people were really relieved that they could recognise an image after ploughing the depths of abstract expressionism," she said, adding that other Lichtenstein works could, however, be seen as abstract.

 They can be found in his famous comic images, but also in landscapes and seascapes, adaptations of well-known works by other 20th century artists, nudes and Chinese paintings.